 Why is Zero Important?

 Although it may seem obvious to us now that zero is a number, and obvious that we can produce it by subtracting a number from itself, and that dividing zero by a non-zero number gives an answer of zero, these results are not actually obvious.

 The brilliant mathematicians of Ancient Greece, so far ahead of their time in many ways, had not been able to make this breakthrough.
 Neither had anyone else, until Brahmagupta came along!

 It was a huge conceptual leap to see that zero was a number in its own right.
-Once this leap had been made, mathematics and science could make progress that would have been impossible without it.
+Once this leap had been made, mathematics and science could make progress that would have been impossible otherwise.

 Author of this page: The Doc